The Parrilla Tour

 - Walking tour of 3 different authentic local restaurants

 - Tasting traditional foods at each stop and excellent Argentine wine

 - Visit to one of the best artisanal “heladerias” (ice cream shops) in the city

-- English explanations of the food sampled along with the history of the neighborhood
+- English explanations of the food sampled along with an immersion into local culture

 Palermo – Our Palermo tour centers around the Las Cañitas section of Palermo, a neighborhood known for its beautiful tree lined avenues, historic polo fields, and burgeoning culinary and nightlife scene.
 On this route we begin at a classic parrilla filled with soccer fanatics known for it’s choripan.
 Next, we visit a Northern Argentine style casa de empanadas to try some of our favorite handmade empanadas and a glass of Torrontés wine, before moving on to enjoy some of the best meat and service in the city at a historic and hidden parrilla famous among locals, and finally finishing at an incredible artisanal “heladeria” (ice cream shop).

 The Palermo tour is conducted every Tuesday, Friday and Saturday beginning at 12 pm (noon), and Tuesday at 7:30 PM and lasts 2.5 hours.